GSSoC24/Contributor/assets/readme.md

 We've noticed a rise in the number of cases where contributors gain high points for submissions that are not actual contributions.

-Every contributor should remember one thing: **Labels on PRs are a must**:
+Every contributor should remember one thing: Labels on PRs are a must have `gssoc`, `level1` or `level2` or `level3`.
-- **GSSoC**
-- **level1**: 10 points
+- `level1`: 10 points
-- **level2**: 25 points
+- `level2`: 25 points
-- **level3**: 45 points
+- `level3`: 45 points

-If you reach the top of the leaderboard with small code snippets, repeated copy-paste PRs, or spam PRs, you will only be at the top temporarily as we perform manual checks on suspicious contributions.
+If you reach the top of the leaderboard with small code snippets, repeated copy-paste PRs, or spam PRs, you will be temporarily banned until we perform manual checks on suspicious contributions and reduce score on leaderboard.

 ---

 ## Important Points for Contributors

 - **Meaningful Contributions**: Build your GitHub profile with meaningful badges and PRs.
-- **Manual Verification**: Our team will verify all your PRs.
+- **Manual Verification**: Our team will verify most of your PR, espescially people on the top of leaderboard.
 - **Avoid Spam**: Do not submit spam PRs or address similar issues repeatedly.
-- **GitHub Profile**: Companies will check your GitHub profile for meaningful contributions.
+- **GitHub Profile**: If all of your contributions are meaningful to the projects, we have the potential to increase perks and opportunities including from the existing project admins.

 ---